spark-brc/kigam_workshop/README.rst

 - Day 3 - Third Session - Optimization Framework

-  - Anaconda & swatmf python package Installations
+  - Anaconda & swatmf python package Installations and see :ref:`installation-label`.
   - Introduction to Jupyter notebook and Python language (skipped if not necessary)
   - Introduction to Uncertainty analysis (Bayes’ theorem) and Parameter ESTimation utility (PEST)
   - Construct PEST interface